csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```

-gunzip -c Data.gz | cut -d$" " -f7,14

 ### Identifying gRNA matches

-Now we will identify genes in the database that match a specific gRNA.
+Now, with the newly formatted file, we can easily identify genes in the database that match a specific gRNA.
 ```
 gunzip -c GRCh38_reformatted.gz | head -30
 ```